Lady Janet Douglas1

 Lady Janet Douglas was the daughter of James Douglas, 1st Earl of Morton and Joan Stewart.1 She married Patrick Hepburn, 1st Earl of Bothwell, son of Adam Hepburn, Master of Hailes and Helen Home, before 1 February 1480/81.1 She died before 1490, without male issue.1

-Lady Janet Douglas was also known as Joanna.2 From before 1445, her married name became Erskine.3 From before 1 February 1480/81, her married name became Hepburn.1 As a result of her marriage, Lady Janet Douglas was styled as Countess of Bothwell on 17 October 1488.
+She was also known as Joanna.2 From before 1 February 1480/81, her married name became Hepburn.1 After her marriage, Lady Janet Douglas was styled as Countess of Bothwell on 17 October 1488.

 Citations